Mass No. 3 (Bruckner): Selected discography

-About 70 recordings of Bruckner's Mass No. 3 have been issued.
+At least 89 recordings of Mass No. 3 have been issued and are listed at the Roelofs Bruckner Discography after an exhaustive discussion.

 The first complete recording of the mass was by Maurice Kessler with the Oberlin Musical Union and the Conservatory Orchestra of Cleveland in 1949.
 Of the other recordings from the LP era, Eugen Jochum's recording with the Bavarian Radio Symphony Orchestra and Choir on Deutsche Grammophon, and Karl Forster's with the Berliner Symphoniker and the Chorus of the St. Hedwigs-Kathedrale have been remastered to CD.
 According to Hans Roelofs, Jochum's and Forster's belong to the better recordings of the mass.

 Matthew Best's more recent recording with the Corydon Singers has been critically acclaimed, particularly for Best's not toning down "the Wagnerian element in the gorgeous Benedictus".
 Franz Anton Krager's 2013 recording with the Houston Symphony Chorus is a good example of substantial pipe organ being used to reinforce the chorus and orchestra tutti sections of the Mass.

 Other excellent recordings, according to Hans Roelofs, are that by i.a.
-Karl Richter (Schalk first edition), Lovro von Matačić, Colin Davis, Heinz Rögner and Franz Welser-Möst, and the more recent recordings by Ricardo Luna, Robin Ticciati and Gerd Schaller.
+Karl Richter (Schalk first edition), Lovro von Matačić, Colin Davis, Heinz Rögner and Franz Welser-Möst, and the more recent recordings by Ricardo Luna, Robin Ticciati and Gerd Schaller.The recording under Davis (1988) is one of the best of the Third Mass.
+Interpretatively as well as sonically, this is a great recording in which care and emotion are balanced.Luna's recording (2008) shows a different side of Bruckner's score.
+It is not a serene mind that is making music here, but someone who is overflowing with energy.
+An 'exciting' recording of the Third Mass.The live recording under Ticciati (2013) breathes a different spirit: restraint is a salient feature here; moreover, the score is subtly implemented again and again.
+A nicely balanced performance.Schaller's recording (2015) is sonically clear and present.
+A successful recording, in which the cliffs of church acoustics could be largely circumnavigated.